vsoch/hpsf-tac/proposals/flux/README.md

 *   **flux-core:** The backbone of the framework.
 It provides the messaging overlay, module loading system, hierarchical tree management, and standardized interfaces (based on RFCs) for building HPC workload managers.
 *   **flux-sched:** The graph-based scheduler module.
 It utilizes a directed graph model to represent resources, allowing it to schedule complex, heterogeneous hardware topologies with high throughput and devices like GPUs.
-*   **flux-security:** The security infrastructure library.
+*   **flux-security:** The security infrastructure library and small setuid helper `imp`.
 It implements authentication and message integrity mechanisms to validate user credentials and requests, ensuring secure privilege separation and safe execution in multi-user environments.
+*   **flux-accounting:** The accounting service providing banks, hierarchical shares and fair-share support for flux as well as long-term storage of events and usage.
 *   **flux-operator:** A Kubernetes Operator that bridges HPC and Cloud Native.
 It automates the deployment of "MiniClusters"—fully functional Flux instances running as pods within Kubernetes.
 This enables seamless execution of MPI and HPC workloads inside Kubernetes without sacrificing the performance of a specialized batch scheduler.
 *   **flux-python** & **flux-sched-py**: Comprehensive Python bindings for the core and scheduler, allowing users to write custom scheduling policies (e.g., AI-driven scheduling) in Python.
 *  **flux-restful-api**: A web service that exposes Flux functionality over HTTP.
 This allows external systems (Web UIs, Workflow Engines, CI/CD pipelines) to submit jobs, query status, and inspect system state using standard REST patterns and JSON, removing the requirement for a local shell.